empassion-health/terminology/README.md

 # Terminology

 This is the Tuva Project's Terminology Repository, a single source of truth for all terminology datasets used and maintained by the Tuva Project.
-For more detailed information and a summary of all terminology datasets that ship with the Tuva Project, check out our [Terminlogy Docs site](https://thetuvaproject.com/docs/terminology).
+You can load all the terminology datasets contained in this repository into your data warehouse with a single command.

 Knowledge Base:
 - Check out the [catalog](https://thetuvaproject.com/docs/terminology) of all terminology sets included in this repository